 International names include Italian artist Amedeo Modigliani, American writer Gertrude Stein, US dance pioneer Isadora Duncan and Greek-American opera singer Maria Callas.
 Many foreign celebrities laid to rest here spent much of their working lives in Paris, making the city their home.
 Now the world’s most visited cemetery is their forever home…

 Download a cemetery map in advance, so you can find specific names among the 70,000-odd graves along the cobbled paths.
 To pick a map up on site, try the office near the main Boulevard de Ménilmontant entrance.
 The cemetery usually opens 8am to 5.30pm on weekdays November to March, or until 6pm March to November, from 8.30am on Saturdays and from 9am Sundays.
 Cimetière du Père-Lachaise, 16 Rue du Repos, 75020.
 Download a map here.

 For an elegant Paris Perfect apartment rental near the area, try two-bedroom Marais stay La Musique in the 3rd (sleeps four).
-Contact us to learn more about our unique Paris tours, restaurant booking, and concierge services – offering you all the insider information you need on your vacation.
+Contact us to learn more about our unique Paris tours and concierge services – offering you all the insider information you need on your vacation.

 Fancy exploring more history and architecture in the area by foot?
 Take our three-hour Le Marais walking tour, within strolling distance of Père-Lachaise.